Rebuilding the Periodontal Attachment Apparatus: What Regenerative Periodontal Surgery Actually Involves

 Which Defects Are Treatable

-Three-wall intrabony defects: Bone on three sides of the defect provides a contained space and a vascular supply from all three walls.
-These have the highest regenerative potential.
-GTR in three-wall defects consistently shows 3–5mm clinical attachment gain in published studies.
+Three-wall intrabony defects: Bone on three sides of the defect provides a contained space and a vascular supply.
+These have the highest regenerative potential — GTR in three-wall defects consistently shows 3–5mm clinical attachment gain in published studies.
+Two-wall defects: Moderately predictable with GTR and bone grafting.
+One-wall and crater defects: Lower predictability; requires careful patient selection.
+Furcation defects: Class II furcations can be treated with GTR with reasonable predictability; Class III furcations have poor regenerative potential.

 The Protocol at Dazzle Dental Clinic

-Regenerative periodontal procedures at Dazzle begin with comprehensive diagnosis: full-mouth periodontal probing, digital periapical radiographs of affected teeth, and CBCT where defect morphology is complex or ambiguous.
-This defines which defects are regenerative candidates and which require alternative management.
+Regenerative periodontal procedures at Dazzle begin with comprehensive diagnosis: full-mouth periodontal probing, digital periapical radiographs, and CBCT where defect morphology is complex or ambiguous.
+See our periodontal diagnosis guide for how this assessment is structured.

 Why Systemic Health and Lifestyle Factors Matter